Csaba Elthes: Hall of Fame and beyond

 Elthes was inducted into the USFA Hall of Fame in 1978.

 In 1980, the United States boycotted the Olympic Games in Moscow.
-Elthes and the US Fencing team instead went on a state department sponsored trip to China, spending 3 weeks traveling through 4 different provinces competing against China's top teams.
+Elthes and the US Fencing team instead went on a State Department sponsored trip to China, spending three weeks traveling through four different provinces competing against China's top teams.
 Later that year, Elthes suffered a stroke, paralyzing his right hand, but he learned to teach with his left until he had recovered some use of the right, and switched hands as needed for the rest of his career.

-In 1981, his student Michael Lofton becomes US Junior Olympic sabre champion, beginning a very successful career as one of the United States' top fencers.
+In 1981, his student Michael Lofton becomes US Junior Olympic sabre champion, beginning a career as one of the United States' top fencers.

 His passion for fencing and competition never wavered; in 1994, he convinced Peter Westbrook to train for and participate in the 1995 Pan American Games, where Westbrook won a gold medal at the age of 42.

 Elthes died of a stroke in 1995 when visiting his home city of Budapest.
 He was survived by his second wife, Baba, who resides in New York.

-Among Elthes' students are US Olympic competitors Marty Lang, Al Morales, Paul Apostol, Westbrook, Mika'il Sankofa (formerly Michael Lofton), Steve Mormando, and Jeff Bukantz, as well as Olympic fencing referee (certified at a record-setting age 18) and Maccabiah Games medalist Russell Wilson.
+Among Elthes' students are US Olympic competitors Westbrook, George Worth, Robert Blum, Allan Kwartler, Marty Lang, Paul Apostol, Mika'il Sankofa (formerly Michael Lofton), and Steve Mormando, as well as Olympic fencing referee and Maccabiah Games medalist Russell Wilson.